Floresj4/cfn-ec2-processing/readme.md

 ## cfn-launch.py

 Script the launching of Cloudformation through the Python SDK (boto3).
-This script allows testing stack creation outside of the AWS Cloudformation Wizard.
-This code will ultimately be executed via AWS Lambda or a container in AWS CodePipeline.
+Contains entrypoint for local development testing and AWS Lambda event handler

+### cfn.py

+The Python module containing utility functions supporting cfn_launch.py

+### cloudformation/

+Contains the local testing and development cloudformation templates.
+For Lambda execution the contents of these file must exist in a combination of S3 or Parameter Store.

 ### params.yml

 Params.yml is a configuration file used with the cloudformation client to substitute values that would have otherwise been manually entered via the AWS Cloudformation Wizard.
 This file is loaded from the `./cloudformation` directory.
 The list of required parameters is found in the Parameters section of `./cloudformation/template.yml`.

 ## batch-processor